oracle/oci-ansible-collection/UserGuide.md

 If there were no existing volumes in the tenancy, then a new volume would be created and the blockstorage service would default to a size of 50 GBs.
 Given that there *are* 2 existing volumes that match all other attributes in this play (display_name), the module may consider either the 50 GB "MyVolume" or the 100 GB "MyVolume" a match, and return that resource with changed = False.
 This is non-deterministic and therefore is probably not desirable for the user.
 In this case because the play only specifies the name and state = present, that is all that Ansible considers when trying to find a matching resource.

-If they playbook looked instead like the following:
+If the playbook looked instead like the following:
 ```
 oci_volume:
   display_name: "MyVolume"